-named tuple Any tuple-like class whose indexable elements are also accessible using named attributes (for example, time.localtime() returns a tuple-like object where the year is accessible either with an index such as t[0] or with a named attribute like t.tm_year).
+named tuple Any tuple-like class whose indexable elements are also accessible using named attributes (for example, time.localtime() returns a tuple-like object where the year is accessible either with an index such as t[0] or with a named attribute like t.tm\year).

-A named tuple can be a built-in type such as time.struct_time, or it can be created with a regular class definition.
+A named tuple can be a built-in type such as time.struct\time, or it can be created with a regular class definition.
 A full featured named tuple can also be created with the factory function collections.namedtuple().
-The latter approach automatically provides extra features such as a self-documenting representation like Employee(name='jones', title='programmer').
+The latter approach automatically provides extra features such as a self-documenting representation like Employee (name='jones', title='programmer').

-- namespace The place where a variable is stored.
+namespace The place where a variable is stored.
 Namespaces are implemented as dictionaries.
 There are the local, global and built-in namespaces as well as nested namespaces in objects (in methods).
 Namespaces support modularity by preventing naming conflicts.
-For instance, the functions builtin.open() and os.open() are distinguished by their namespaces.
+For instance, the functions builtins.open() and os.open() are distinguished by their namespaces.
 Namespaces also aid readability and maintainability by making it clear which module implements a function.
-For instance, writing random.seed() or itertools.izip() makes it clear that those functions are implemented by the random and itertools modules, respectively. - nested scope The ability to refer to a variable in an enclosing definition.
-For instance, a function defined inside another function can refer to variables in the outer function.
-Note that nested scopes by default work only for reference and not for assignment.
-Local variables both read and write in the innermost scope.
-Likewise, global variables read and write to the global namespace.
-The nonlocal allows writing to outer scopes. - new-style class Any class which inherits from object.
-This includes all built-in types like list and dict.
-Only new-style classes can use Python's newer, versatile features like slots, descriptors, properties, and getattribute().
+For instance, writing random.seed() or itertools.islice() makes it clear that those functions are implemented by the random and itertools modules, respectively.